 While not all marketers have revenue goals, all marketers can be revenue marketers with the help of sales enablement solutions.
 Sales enablement bridges the gap between marketing and sales to turn content into revenue.
 Importantly, this bridge can also help neutralize the finger pointing between the two that so often stalls progress and hinders sales success.

 Recently, SiriusDecisions published a study that frames just how much organizations spend on content creation each year.
 It’s more than you might think, and in the associated study brief, you can read the results firsthand and understand some key insights to the implications of content creation costs for B2B organizations.
-Download the study with our compliments, here.
-If you want to this opportunity to hear research-backed suggestions directly from one of the leading voices in sales enablement and turn your organization’s content into bottom-line results, check out this SiriusDecisions webinar entitled, Connect Sales Content to Revenue, to learn more.
+Download the study with our compliments here.
+If you want to have this opportunity to hear research-backed suggestions directly from one of the leading voices in sales enablement and turn your organization’s content into bottom-line results, check out this SiriusDecisions webinar entitled Connect Sales Content to Revenue to learn more.

 By getting a handle on your content creation costs and implementing a structured, measurable approach to content development and deployment, your organization can turn content into revenue time and again!